Wheel Stiffness Test (DRAFT)

 In describing how the rim flexes at points far away from the point of load application, Jobst Brandt describes a saddle or taco shape .
 I measured and found this to be accurate.
 Let the point of load application be called 0 degrees.
 Then the two other locations I measured would be called 90 degrees away and 180 degrees away, i.e., one quarter and one half way around the wheel away from the point of load application.
 To form a saddle shape, when a load is applied at 0 degrees in the positive direction, the deflection at +/-90 degrees should be in the negative direction, and the deflection at 180 degrees should begin to return in a relatively more positive direction again.
 This is exactly what happened.

 The chart below shows the (exaggerated) shape of several rims when loaded as described above.
 The zero-deflection base line is horizontal, and the various colored plots of the different wheels show the lateral deflections measured at 0, 90 and 180 degrees.

-Between 90 and 180 degrees is where most bikes have their rim brakes.
+Most bikes have their rim brakes between 90 and 180 degrees .
 The deflection here is fairly consistent among all the wheels, and did not vary significantly between the stiffer and more flexible wheels.

-For this 25 pound load all wheels flexed about 0.020 inches or half a millimeter in this region.
+For this 25-pound load, all wheels flexed about 0.020 inches or half a millimeter in this region.
 This flex is in the direction opposite the load.
 This is the same direction the frame is likely to flex under a lateral load at the tire contact patch, such as occurs when climbing out of the saddle or sprinting.
-That means the brake and wheel will move in the same direction, thus reducing the relative motion between the rim and brake that may cause the brake to rub.
+The brake and wheel will move in the same direction, thus reducing the relative motion between the rim and brake that may cause the brake to rub.